ZhgChg.Li

 # Previous step (Testing) success or

-# Previous step (Testing) failed and is_test_error (do not execute this step if build failed)
+# Previous step (Testing) failed and is_test_error (skip if build failed)

 with: